Healing the Homelessness Crisis

 - Develop Strong Eviction Diversion Programs: A Yang Administration will prevent eviction by encouraging efficient alternatives to housing court.
 All landlords pursuing rent non-payment cases against tenants will be given the option of entering into an eviction diversion process where the City or City funded non-profit fit will match a tenant’s repayment of rent owed if a landlord agrees to a reasonable repayment plan and forgoes eviction during the repayment period.
 Only tenants who fail to meet their payment obligation would face eviction.
 After a successful pilot, the Yang Administration will advocate for changes to State law to require eviction diversion before a landlord can evict for unpaid rent.
 The goal of the Eviction Diversion Program is to prevent evictions through a more collaborative process where tenants and landlord's engage to keep the tenant in their home with ongoing financial assistance.
 While existing “one shot deal” programs provide financial assistance, tenants often obtain limited assistance very far into the eviction process, a disservice to both the tenant and landlord that maintains the cycle of non-payment and eviction.

 - Ramp up rent stabilization enforcement.
 There are about 1 million rent stabilized apartments in NYC covering roughly 2.5 million tenants.
+At least 136,336 rent stabilized apartments have been lost since 2008.
 Yet recent investigations have found rampant abuses of 421a tax breaks and widespread illegal rent overcharges of rent stabilized apartments.
 Tenants pay more in rent than they should, and this contributes to a cycle of evictions and abuse.
 New York City forgoes over $1.5 billion in tax revenue each year because of 421a - it is an expensive program and therefore should be properly enforced.
 The city and state are simply not enforcing rent stabilization laws, which puts good landlords at a competitive disadvantage.
 A Yang administration will create a new joint entity between HPD and the New York City Department of Finance (DOF) with the sole task of investigating compliance with state rent stabilization laws and revoking 421a tax exemptions from the greatest offenders.
 Tenant advocates like Housing Rights Initiative conduct these investigations when the city fails to.
 There should be no excuse for the city to not be doing this work.

 Reduce Street Homelessness in Half

 - Grow the number of safe haven beds: The City’s own HOPE count tells us that about 4,000 people are experiencing street homelessness.
 This is of course a point-in-time count, and not fully reflective of people who cycle in and out of street homelessness.
 Safe havens are a low-threshold option for people who need a place to stay, but are not willing to enter a traditional shelter.
-A Yang administration will grow the number of safe havens across the five boroughs from 1,200 to 2,000 to better accommodate the needs of people who are ready for a low-threshold option for a safe place to stay.
+A Yang administration will grow the number of safe havens across the five boroughs from 1,200 to 4,000 to better accommodate the needs of people who are ready for a low-threshold option for a safe place to stay.
+A Yang administration will also expand the number of psychiatric beds by 20%.
+Read more about this in Andrew Yang’s Recovering from the Mental Health Impacts of COVID-19 plan.

 - Grow capacity for supportive housing: Only one out of five shelter residents who have approved applications for supportive housing are placed because we lack the supply.
 Many New Yorkers are in need of comprehensive services which will allow them to transition out of shelter, but the city cannot produce supportive housing fast enough.
 Andrew Yang will accelerate the pace of New York City’s commitment to build 15,000 supportive housing units in 5 years, focusing on meeting the needs of people who are in need of comprehensive case management and services.
 A Yang administration will also end the practice of providers selecting who can or cannot live in their buildings, and ensure that all potential residents are “screened in,” rather than screened out.